 Don’t assume candidates know about your workplace values.
 Be clear about what is expected of them and check that their values match your workplace values.
 The suggestions below will help you do this.

 Interviewing and selecting candidates

 It’s important that you ask the right questions to assess a candidate’s values and behaviours.
-The recruiting for values in adult social care seminar will provide you with the skills, techniques and resources you need to do this.
-Book your place now.

 - You could use A Question of Care: A career for you in the interviewing process.
 This online, interactive quiz uses scenario based videos and questions to assess people’s values and behaviours.
 Read our guidance to find out how it could support your recruitment process.